sparq-ai/search-client-js/README.md

 ##### Text Facets

 `.textFacets(...)` `[array, optional]` : Text facets to be retrieved.
 For each of the retrieved facets (eg. color; size; brand), the response will contain a list of facet values (red, blue; small, large; zara…) and associated count of records for that facet value.

+> You would be require to configure facets on the SearchTap dashboard for the collection before fetching its data.
+If not configured, you would receive an error.

 The default behaviour is to not fetch any facet values.

 ```
 searchClient.textFacets('color', 'size', 'brand')